mmp/pbrt-v4/README.md

 (We have pre-populated it with a number of issues corresponding to known bugs in the initial release.)

-We are always happy to receive pull requests that fix bugs, including any bugs you find yourself or open issues in the issue tracker.
-We are also happy to hear suggestions about improvements to the implementations of the various algorithms.
+We are always happy to receive pull requests that fix bugs, including bugs you find yourself or fixes for open issues in the issue tracker.
+We are also happy to hear suggestions about improvements to the implementations of the various algorithms we have implemented.

 Note, however, that in the interests of finishing the book in a finite amount of time, the functionality of pbrt-v4 is basically fixed at this point.
-We therefore will not be merging PRs that make major changes to the system's operation or structure (but feel free to keep them in your own forks!).
+We therefore will not be accepting PRs that make major changes to the system's operation or structure (but feel free to keep them in your own forks!).
 Also, don't bother sending PRs for anything marked "TODO" or "FIXME" in the source code; we'll take care of those as we finish polishing